-While the benefits accruing to the farm are projected to be approximately \$189 per acre per year, this is not representative of their net benefits.
+Economic benefits to the farmer amount to \$162 per acre per year and include the net returns on perennial forage production over net returns on corn/soybean production as well as the benefits of avoided soil erosion.
 The cost and benefits of the pasture establishment and grazing system are based on a partial enterprise budget method which only accounts for those expenses and revenues that change due to a change in practices.
-Using this approach we recognize that the \$189 figure does not include land costs, debt service, etc. Comparing the \$189 benefit to the projected \$145 cost per acre, the net benefit would be approximately \$44.
-However, the farm may also receive support in covering that \$145 figure given that the \$145 figure is annualized based on depreciation of an upfront investment in the equipment required to manage the grazing system.
-As a result, much of the pasture establishment costs are an upfront cost that a farmer may not be willing to pay.
-With private or government support however, this may reduce the perceived risk of adopting PFG and support realization of the economic and environmental benefits that can accrue.
+Using this approach we recognize that the \$162 figure does not include land costs, debt service, etc. The farmer may receive financial support to cover the cost of pasture establishment and production.
+In this case the net benefit to the farmer would be larger than \$162.
+With private or government support, this may also reduce the perceived risk of adopting PFG and support realization of the economic and environmental benefits that can accrue.